 This concept of slacktivism, of expressing support for a cause solely through social media, has been both criticized and praised.

 Critics argue that slactivism (sometimes known as hashtag activism or vanity activism) is ineffective, doing nothing more than making the supporter feel like they have contributed.
-They cite #Kony2012 and #BringBackOurGirls as reductionist and as having little impact.
+They cite movements like #BringBackOurGirls as reductionist and as having little impact.
 While they may have raised awareness, they boiled down a complex social issue to a hashtag without leading to tangible ways to address it.

 As our modern-day water cooler, social media can be a powerful tool where hearts can be moved and lives can be changed.
 But how can we turn our sympathy and empathy into more than just a like or share?
 How do we use social media well for something we’re passionate about?